kartik317/Quickshell-configuration/README.md

 - A PipeWire-driven volume OSD
 - A power menu with lock, suspend, hibernate, reboot, and shutdown actions
 - An app launcher with recent-app tracking and keyboard navigation
-- A lightweight voice assistant panel for wave feedback
+- A lightweight voice assistant panel for wave feedback (optional)

 ## Project structure